Lorlatinib

-Lorlatinib, sold under the brand name Lorbrena in the United States, Canada, and Japan, and Lorviqua in the European Union, is an anti-cancer drug developed by Pfizer.
-It is an orally administered inhibitor of ALK and ROS1, two enzymes that play a role in the development of cancer.
+Lorlatinib, sold under the brand name Lorbrena in the United States, Canada, and Japan, and Lorviqua in the European Union, is an anti-cancer medication used for the treatment of non-small cell lung cancer.
+It is an orally administered inhibitor of anaplastic lymphoma kinase (ALK) and C-ros oncogene 1 (ROS1), two enzymes that play a role in the development of cancer.
+It was developed by Pfizer.

+The most common adverse reactions include edema, peripheral neuropathy, weight gain, cognitive effects, fatigue, dyspnea, arthralgia, diarrhea, mood effects, hypercholesterolemia, hypertriglyceridemia, and cough.

+Lorlatinib was approved for medical use in the United States in November 2018, and in the European Union in May 2019.

 Medical uses

-Lorlatinib is approved in the US and in Europe for the second- or third-line treatment of ALK-positive metastatic non-small-cell lung cancer (NSCLC).
-It is the only ALK inhibitor with meaningful activity against ALK G1202R mutation in lung cancer.
+Lorlatinib is indicated for the treatment of adults with metastatic non-small cell lung cancer whose tumors are anaplastic lymphoma kinase (ALK)-positive.

 Contraindications

 Lorlatinib must not be combined with strong inducers (i.e. activators) of the liver enzymes CYP3A4/5 if it can be avoided, as serious cases of liver toxicity have been observed under combination with the CYP3A4/5 inducer rifampicin.

 Side effects

 The most common side effects in studies were high blood cholesterol (84% of patients), high blood triglycerides (67%), edema (55%), peripheral neuropathy (48%), cognitive effects (29%), fatigue (28%), weight gain (26%), and mood effects (23%).
-Serious side effects led to dose reduction in 23% of patients and in termination of lorlatinib treatment in 3% of patients.
+Serious side effects led to dose reduction in 23% of patients and to termination of lorlatinib treatment in 3% of patients.